-- If a student is receiving a tuition scholarship, the scholarship will be retained by the student, who will complete all course requirements as determined in item #4 above.
-If the student withdraws from courses, the student may be required to repay the scholarship amount, as described in current Graduate Assistantship policies.
+- If a student is receiving a tuition remission, the tuition will be retained by the student, who will complete all course requirements as determined in item #4 above.
+If the student withdraws from courses, the student may be required to repay the tuition remission amount, as described in current Graduate Assistantship policies.

 - The graduate student who remains enrolled shall retain full access to library services, computing services including e-mail and myUCF, health center, sports and performing arts activities, and on-campus housing during the semester of leave, provided the necessary financial obligations are satisfied.
 If the student withdraws from all courses, the student will lose access to some of these services.

 - All graduate assistants are responsible for discussing with their research advisor how a leave would affect time-sensitive research projects and reporting, and the feasibility of resuming the same research project on return from leave.
 A graduate student may not necessarily be able to resume the same research project after a leave but will have the opportunity to engage in similar research projects on return.